thomasballinger/endless-sky-bindings-python/README.md

 Maybe I should publish the module with this bug and someone on Windows could help me out with debugging.
 I could write a test running script that runs pytest then forcibly kills the process.

+I could try linking things more statically.
+I doubt that's the problem, but it is a arbitrary choice I made.

 ----